jay-ramani/Video-Metadata-DB/README.md

 # Video Metadata DB

 ## What This Is
-A multi-threaded Python script that queries video files for metadata and generates a Comma Separated Value database (text format).
-This CSV file can then be converted (to Open Document Format/Microsoft Excel) or used as-is with any spreadsheet program of choice and sorted as required.
+A multi-threaded Python script that queries video files for metadata and generates a Tab Separated Value database (text format).
+This TSV file can then be converted (to Open Document Format/Microsoft Excel) or used as-is with any spreadsheet program of choice and sorted as required.
 This helps identify any specifics or outliers.
 Personally, I use this to identify video files that can be upgraded to better formats (audio, resolution, bit-rate etc.), or just weed out redundant files.

 Tip: Having video files in Matroska format helps greatly, since adding metadata like title and tags does not require re-enconding the video file, and is a breeze to query metadata.
 For example, converting mp4 to Matroska (a .mkv extension) can be done without re-encoding the content.
 All that is required is to convert the container of the content.
 One could use '[Video Container Convert](https://github.com/jay-ramani/video_container_convert)' to achieve this.